S3 method for class 'formula'

 .set

-Must be comprised of elements of the same class as .obj.
+A list.
+Each element of the list must be the same class as .obj.
 Elements of the list can be named.
+Names parsed from the elements of the list must also be in .obj.

 .wst